thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.8.7** includes a new flag ``--rmprefix`` which lets you remove prefixes from the node-labels in the graph.
+The _name_ of the nodes are not effected so this does not cause merging of nodes, nor does it change coloring - but it can lead to multiple nodes with the same label (hovering over the node will give the full name).
+Thanks to  aroberge_ for the enhancement request.

 **Version 1.8.5** With svg as the output format (which is the default), paths are now hilighted on mouse hover (thanks to tomasito665_ for the enhancement request).